iam-orsu/PoojiADLab/readme.md

 # Revision 1.0.8
   - fix_setspn function enhancement (updated)
-  - function now dynamically acquires the machine name and domain-name instead of set to static values of "Keerthipati-dc" and "marvel" and will now work with any machine name and domain name now
+  - function now dynamically acquires the machine name and domain-name instead of set to static values of "Keerthipati-dc" and "PoojiCosmeticsl" and will now work with any machine name and domain name now
   - added check_ip function and fails if ip is 169.254
   - revision history moved to the bottom of the readme.md

 # Revision 1.0.7
-  - create_marvel_gpo function updated to add more support for the fix gpo menu option F
+  - create_PoojiCosmeticsl_gpo function updated to add more support for the fix gpo menu option F
-   - no longer statically sets "marvel" as the domain name
+   - no longer statically sets "PoojiCosmeticsl" as the domain name
    - will now work with any domain name that is currently running

 # Revision 1.0.6